jwergieluk/deep_banana_eater/README.md

 # Description of the environment

-State and action space, rewards; when is the env solved?

-For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.

-A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
-Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.
+The task at hand consists of navigating a flat 3D environment (pictured above) with the goal of collecting (stepping over) yellow bananas while avoiding blue bananas.

-The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.
-Given this information, the agent has to learn how to best select actions.
-Four discrete actions are available, corresponding to:
+We train a reinforcement learning agent to solve this task.
+The agent observers the environment though a 37-dimensional real vector (state space), consisting of the agents' current velocity, along with ray-based perception of objects around agent's forward direction.

+The time is divided into turns.
+A game, also called an episode, ends after 300 turns.
+At the end of each turn, the agent chooses one of the following actions:

     0 - move forward.
     1 - move backward.
     2 - turn left.
     3 - turn right.

+The chosen action is executed by the environment and the agent receives a numerical reward.
+Walking over a yellow banana produces a reward of +1 and walking over a blue banana results in a negative reward of -1.
+The goal of the agent is to collect as many yellow bananas as possible, while trying to avoid blue bananas, i.e., to maximize the cumulative reward at the end of the episode.

-The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.
+An episode ends after 300 turns.
+The environment is considered solved, if a trained agent achieves an average score above 13 over 100 consecutive episodes.

 # Installation instructions